nashville-software-school/FEWDD-milestones/getting-started/README.md

 Read [this excellent introduction](https://scotch.io/bar-talk/best-of-sublime-text-3-features-plugins-and-settings) to getting the very most out of Sublime Text.
 These tips will make coding more enjoyable and increase your speed.

-### Vagrant

-Visit the [Vagrant download](https://www.vagrantup.com/downloads.html) page and download the installer for your operating system.
-Once complete, run the installer using all of the default options it provides.

-### Virtual Box

-Visit the [VirtualBox download](https://www.virtualbox.org/wiki/Downloads) page and download the installer for your operating system.
-Once complete, run the installer using all of the default options it provides.

 ## Windows users

 ###Git powershell